RezaeiSaber/German-A2-Notes/README.md

 ## 🎓 Credits & Attribution

 ### Instructor
-These notes are based on the German language instruction by **Hamed Salehi** (Deutsch Meutsch), whose clear teaching style, comprehensive explanations, and structured approach make learning German grammar accessible and enjoyable.
-All video content belongs to Hamed Salehi.
+These notes are based on the German language instruction by the **Deutsch Meutsch** YouTube channel, whose clear teaching style, comprehensive explanations, and structured approach make learning German grammar accessible and enjoyable.
+All video content belongs to Deutsch Meutsch.

 **YouTube Channel**: [Deutsch Meutsch](https://www.youtube.com/@Deutsch-Meutsch)